rqt/rqt/README.md

 ## `async aqt(`<br/>&nbsp;&nbsp;`url: string,`<br/>&nbsp;&nbsp;`options?: AqtOptions,`<br/>`): AqtReturn`

 Request a web page and return additional information about the request.
+This method is also available as a standalone package: [`@rqt/aqt`](https://github.com/rqt/aqt).

 `import('http').OutgoingHttpHeaders` __<a name="type-outgoinghttpheaders">`OutgoingHttpHeaders`</a>__